Kegel exercises make your pelvic floor muscles stronger. These muscles control your urine flow and help hold your pelvic organs in place.

 - This is a need to urinate that is so strong you can't reach the toilet in time.

 - Age, being overweight, pregnancy, childbirth, and surgery are all things that can weaken pelvic floor muscles.
 And that can cause urine control problems.
 It can also result in uterine prolapse.
 Doing daily Kegels during and after pregnancy may prevent or help treat prolapse.

 Kegels are easy to do and can be done anywhere without anyone knowing.

-Repeat this exercise 10 to 15 times per session.
-Try to do this at least 3 times a day.
+- Repeat this exercise 10 times per session.

 Kegels work best when done on a regular schedule.